8 Ways to conduct assessments of candidates

 Candidates could be asked to list the soft skills necessary to succeed in the role they’re interviewing for, and how they stand against these skills.
 Candidates could be asked to solve a problem that requires soft skills, or take an online soft skills test.

 HirePro assessment offers very handy tools to test the ‘Big 5’ personality traits, also known as OCEAN.
-The traits are:- Openness to experiences
+The traits are:

 While casual interviewing techniques are gaining ground, structured interviews are still considered very effective.
 A set of predetermined questions makes the interviews impartial since every candidate gets an equal opportunity to answer the same questions.
 This reduces the chances of recruitment bias too